NomiChirps/tplp2/README.md

   - [ ] Stretch goal: add a WiFi module?
   - [ ] Stretch goal: add a pinhole photodiode for self-calibration and/or self-test
   - [ ] Transfer from breadboard to permaproto
+- Nice-to-haves
+  - [ ] Why are we spending so much time in Tmr Svc?
+    - it's actually not that much time now, without SMP.
+  - [ ] move/redirect config headers to a config/ dir
+  - [ ] consider removing the xTaskDelete() at the end of startup, and switching to heap_1.
+  - [ ] generate & examine .map file for the firmware blob
+  - [ ] use bloaty to find things to trim off the firmware size
+  - [ ] find or make a proper logging framework so i can selectively enable tracing stuff.
+  - [ ] create a lint.sh or something. to cover cc and bzl files
+  - [ ] Vendor all 3rd party libraries
+  - [ ] run blaze with layering_check; but need to do it on Linux because it requires CC=clang. might also need to add clang support to rules_pico.

 ## Done

+- [x] vApplicationGetIdleTaskMemory mystery: why doesn't my definition clash with the rp2040 port's in idle_task_static_memory.c?
+  - ah. because i needed alwayslink=1 in FreeRTOS. it's fine though, we don't need to add it. the local definition gets linked in just fine.
 - [x] (vanity) rename FreeRTOS or FreeRTOS-Kernel to the same thing, so we can say e.g. "@FreeRTOS" instead of "@FreeRTOS-Kernel//:FreeRTOS"
 - [x] I notice Tmr Svc task has only 56 bytes of stack free. what if that's why we're dying? when a callback runs that uses more stack?
   - do we even need software timers? let's try disabling them.